HongjianZhang/course/projects/Project3Spec.md

 before getting down and dirty with the code.
 Think carefully about what instance variables you need before you begin!

 For `SortMergeOperator`, you may want to consider implementing a helper function that sorts a single relation (though not required).
+You should not be materializing the sorted records, but instead store them within temporary tables for the merge phase.
+We will be checking the number of temporary tables in the transaction.

 For `GraceHashOperator`, always use the left table to build the hash table.

 #### 1.2 Index Scan Operator